Cold Spliced EMI O-Rings vs. Vulcanized EMI O-Rings

 There are disadvantages to cold bonding, however.
 For example, because a non-conductive adhesive is used, a cord that’s been spliced incorrectly may permit the passage of certain frequencies.
 In addition, cold-splicing EMI fluorosilicones can be challenging because of the chemical resistance of the base material.
 Die cutters and other gasket fabricators may also discover that some customer part drawings require vulcanization even when cold splicing may be a better choice.

-Vulcanized EMI O-Rings
+What are Vulcanized EMI O-Rings?

 Vulcanization is a joining process that uses heat and pressure to create a single, solid O-ring from EMI cords or extrusions.
 Engineers like that vulcanized EMI O-rings are made from a single electrically-conductive material, and that a non-conductive adhesive isn’t used.
 They also like that vulcanized O-rings can match the reliability of conductive shielding elastomers that are supplied in other forms (such as die cut gaskets).
 Plus, vulcanized bonds typically meet or exceed the strength of the material itself.